cuba-platform/saml-addon/Readme.md

 It is recommended to perform this operation in Cuba Studio.
 Open the project in Cuba Studio and go to editing its properties (`Project properties` ->` Edit`).
 Click `+` located next to the caption `Custom components`.
 The component should appear in the dropdown list (second field) with the name `saml-addon` (if you did install it earlier).
 Select the component, press `ok`, save the project settings.
 SAML Add-on is referenced.

+## Minimal configuration

+Before you start using the component with static IDP, you need to make some changes in your project.

 ### Adding Maven repos to a project

 The Add-on references artifacts that are not available in CUBA.platform repo.
 To use the Add-on you need to add the following repos to the `build.gradle` file (section `buildscript` -> `repositories`):